 Taipei & Northern Taiwan

 Taipei’s night markets will feature prominently here, but there are a few more outside of the capital that are worth the trip!
-See my guide to Taipei City.
+I’ve arranged them geographically from north to south.
+See my guide to Taipei City for planning your visit.

 Keelung Night Market (Keelung)